gabry1609/NovaTag/README.md

 # NovaTag :gun:
-Open source laser tag system for the most demanding players.
+Open source laser tag system built for the most demanding players.

 Core entirely written in the Arduino IDE.